-Thermostats contain approximately 2.5-10 grams of mercury, and so the safe collection and disposal of mercury is critical, keeping it out of Manitoba's landfills and water tables.
+Switch the 'Stat is a thermostat collection program, first launched in 2016.
+Thermostats contain approximately 2.5-10 grams of mercury, and so the safe collection and disposal of mercury is critical, keeping it from the land fills and water tables of Manitoba communities.